croxton/imgixer/README.md

 ### 2. Use Servd's own image transformation service

-Servd provides its own image transformation service that supports a subset of Imgix's Rendering API, that nonetheless covers most use cases.
-This does NOT require an Imgix account, but note that it does consume the Servd resources allocated to your plan.
+Servd provides its own image transformation service (https://optimise2.assets-servd.host) that supports a subset of Imgix's Rendering API and covers the majority of use cases.
+If you are hosting with Servd it may be all you need.

 Create a source in `imgixer.php` config, adding `servd` as the asset provider.
 Do not set a domain: